pytorch/pytorch.github.io/_mobile/ios.md

 ```cpp
 torch::jit::script::Module module = torch::jit::load(filePath.UTF8String);
 ```
 Since Swift can not talk to C++ directly, we have to either use an Objective-C class as a bridge, or create a C wrapper for the C++ library.
 For demo purpose, we're going to wrap everything in this Objective-C class.
-However, we're working on providing the Swift/Objective-C API wrappers to PyTorch.
-Stay tuned!

 #### Run Inference